THE ULTIMATE GUIDE TO SILVERFISH

 Why are there silverfish in my house?

-With a reputation for surviving in tough environments, silverfish are clever at seeking out discreet places to shelter and breed.
-Your home or business can offer them the perfect opportunity to thrive, if you let them!
+With a reputation for surviving in tough environments, silverfish are clever at seeking discreet places to shelter and breed.
+Your home or business can offer them the perfect opportunity to thrive if you let them!

-They are attracted to places with moist and humid environments, such as your kitchen, bathroom, laundry, basement, roof void, cupboards, around soft furnishings, inside windows and door frames, as well as behind skirting boards.
-You can find in them around pipes and drains as well.
+They are attracted to moist and humid environments, such as your kitchen, bathroom, laundry, basement, roof void, cupboards, around soft furnishings, inside windows and door frames, and behind skirting boards.
+You can also find them around pipes and drains.

-Silverfish have an appetite for sugary, starchy or polysaccharide-rich products, so there are plenty of food sources for them in your home.
-From pantry staples such as dried grains, rice, pasta and cereals, to natural or synthetic fabrics such as wool, cotton, silk and rayon, silverfish can easily scavenge for food.
+Silverfish have an appetite for sugary, starchy or polysaccharide-rich products, so they have plenty of food sources in your home.
+From pantry staples such as dried grains, rice, pasta and cereals to natural or synthetic fabrics such as wool, cotton, silk and rayon, silverfish can quickly scavenge for food.

-In fact, they will also eat paper-based items such as photographs and books, as well as timber and plaster.
+They will also eat paper-based items such as photographs and books, as well as timber and plaster.
 You might even notice them chewing at wood-based musical instruments and piano felt.
+It’s vital to know silverfish control tips and silverfish treatment methods.

 Prevent silverfish fast.
 Speak to our expert team now.